antoinebou12/Serilog.Sinks.SentrySDK/README.md

     .CreateLogger();
 ```

-`MyDataScrubber` has to implement the interface `SharpRaven.Logging.IScrubber`.
-Check the [Web Demo Startup.cs for further details](demos/SentryWeb/Startup.cs) and the [example implementation of a scrubber](demos/SentryWeb/Scrubbing/CustomLogScrubber.cs) .

 ### Capturing HttpContext (ASP.NET Core)

-In order to capture a user, request body and headers, some additional steps are required.
+To include user, request body, and header information in the logs, some additional setup is required.

-Install the [additional sink](https://www.nuget.org/packages/Serilog.Sink.Sentry.AspNetCore/) for ASP.NET Core
+First, install the [ASP.NET Core sink](https://www.nuget.org/packages/Serilog.Sink.Sentry.AspNetCore/) with the command:

 ```
 Install-Package Serilog.Sink.Sentry.AspNetCore
 ```

-Specify custom HttpContext destructing policy
+Then, update your logger configuration to include a custom `HttpContextDestructingPolicy`:

 ```csharp
 var log = new LoggerConfiguration()
     .WriteTo.Sentry("Sentry DSN")